comodoro/sracle/README.md

 1. Start private Ethereum network. `testrpc` does not suffice since it currently does not support websockets.
 Setting up `parity` development chain is however quite simple:

-- Download recent `Parity` and run and exit it once to create the developer account.
+- Download recent `Parity` and run and exit it once in dev mode to create the developer account.
 This account is used in the tests.
 This step has to be done only once.
 - Run `/path/to/parity --config dev --gasprice 0 --unlock 0x00a329c0648769a73afac7f9381e08fb43dbea72 --password test/pwd` (in the root directory or change the path to the `test/pwd` file).
 - Run tests with `npm test`